ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 Please refer to RFC 1035, section 2.3.4 for more details.

 Furthermore, we highly recommend using a fully-qualified domain name as your CDN Hostname.
-Choose a name of the form 'www.example.com' rather than a root domain name (also referred as Zone Apex or Naked domain), of the form 'example.com'.
+Choose a name of the form `www.example.com` rather than a root domain name (also referred as Zone Apex or Naked domain), of the form `example.com`.
 You'll need to create a CNAME Record for the CDN Hostname you use, and the DNS RFC 1033 requires the root domain record to be an A Record, not a CNAME.
 Further clarification is provided in RFC 2181, section 10.1

 ## What are the custom CNAME naming conventions?
+{: #what-are-the-custom-cname-naming-conventions}

 The `CNAME` input string must adhere to the following rules:
   * **must** be unique (it cannot be in use by any other IBM Cloud CDN)
   * less than 64 alphanumeric characters